Skip to content

 RSI Overbought: How to Screen for the Mean-Reversion Fade

 When RSI(5) spikes above 70 on three consecutive rising days in a stock below its 200-day moving average, the bounce is statistically running on borrowed time.
-EasySwing's backtest (72 signals, 2022–2024) shows these conditions resolve with a decline 68% of the time in trending-down markets.
-This guide covers the Connors RSI(5) framework, the three-condition entry trigger, stop placement, exit criteria, and how EasySwing screens for overbought setups automatically.
+This guide covers the Connors RSI(5) framework, the three-condition entry trigger, stop placement, and exit criteria — a setup retired from EasySwing's active screener, kept here for the mean-reversion logic.
+Live strategy results are tracked on the performance page.

 9 min readRead